Texas State Senate

 The Lieutenant Governor of Texas serves as the President of the Senate.
 Unlike most lieutenant governors who are constitutionally designated as presiding officers of the upper house, the Lieutenant Governor regularly presides over the chamber rather than delegate this role to the President Pro Tempore.
 The Lieutenant Governor's duties include appointing chairs of committees, committee members, assigning and referring bills to specific committees, recognizing members during debate, and making procedural rulings.
 The Lieutenant Governor may also cast a vote should a Senate floor vote end in a tie.
 If the Senate votes to dissolve itself into the Committee of the Whole, in which all members are part of the Committee, the President Pro-Tempore presides over the proceedings, with the Lieutenant Governor acting as a regular voting member.
 Due to the various powers of committee selection and bill assignment, the Lieutenant Governor of Texas is considered one of the most powerful lieutenant governorships in the United States.

-Unlike other state legislatures, the Texas Senate does not include majority or minority leaders.
-Instead, the President Pro Tempore is considered the second most powerful position, and can be reserved to any political party in the chamber regardless if the party is a majority or not.
+Unlike other state legislatures, the Texas Senate does not have official majority or minority leaders.
+Instead, the President Pro Tempore is considered the second most powerful position, regardless of part affiliation.
 Presidents Pro Tempore are usually the most senior members of the Senate.
 The President Pro Tempore presides when the Lieutenant Governor is not present or when the legislature is not in regular session.

 Leaders